About Us: Meet the Musicians

 The Mr. and Mrs. J. Christopher Walker, II Chair

-Before joining the North Carolina Symphony, Andrew performed with the New World Symphony and held summer fellowships at the Tanglewood Music Center and Music Academy of the West.
+Before joining the North Carolina Symphony, Mr. Lowy performed with the New World Symphony and held summer fellowships at the Tanglewood Music Center and Music Academy of the West.
 Originally from Hastings-on-Hudson, New York, he attended the Manhattan School of Music Precollege Division while in high school, and has appeared as a soloist with several orchestras in the area, including the Queens Symphony Orchestra and the Yonkers Philharmonic.
 His primary teachers have been Yehuda Gilad, Larry Guy, and Tom Martin.